-- IFRS 16 Leases - will affect new lease classifications for directly held investment properties.
+• IFRS 16 Leases - will affect new lease classifications for directly held investment properties.
 Implementation of this standard has been deferred to 1 April 2021.
-Therefore, the impact of this standard is not considered for 2019/20. - Amendments to IAS 28 Investments in Associates and Joint Ventures: Long Term Interests in Associates and Joint Ventures.
+Therefore, the impact of this standard is not considered for 2019/20.

+- Amendments to IAS 28 Investments in Associates and Joint Ventures: Long Term Interests in Associates and Joint Ventures.
 This amendment clarifies that a company applies IFRS9 Financial Instruments to long term interests in an associate or joint venture that form part of the net investment in the associate or joint venture.
-This will have no impact as the Fund already complies. - Amendments to IAS 19 Employee Benefits: Plan Amendment, Curtailment or Settlement.
+This will have no impact as the Fund already complies. - Amendments to IAS 28 Employee Benefits: Plan Amendment, Curtailment or Settlement.
 This amendment specifies how organisations determine pension expenses when changes to a defined benefit pension plan occur.
-This amendment is not expected to have a significant impact on the Financial Statements.